dataluscorp/browser/python/mach/docs/index.rst

 ----

-mach was originally written as a command dispatching framework to aid Firefox development.
-While the code is mostly generic, there are still some pieces that closely tie it to Mozilla/Firefox.
+mach was originally written as a command dispatching framework to aid Datalus development.
+While the code is mostly generic, there are still some pieces that closely tie it to Mozilla/Datalus.
 The goal is for these to eventually be removed and replaced with generic features so mach is suitable for anybody to use.
 Until then, mach may not be the best fit for you.